2014 GENERAL TRACK RULES

 1. No one is to consume any intoxicating beverages or controlled substances in the pit area or any other part of Speedway property.
 (This includes pit crew, friends and family.)

 2. All persons must sign a release form before entering the pit area.
 No person will be allowed in the pits until properly registered.
-In order to enter the live pit area a person MUST be a minimum of 12 (twelve) years of age and have a minor’s release signed by parent/guardian.
+All persons under the age of 12 yrs.
+MUST have a minor’s release signed by parent/guardian.
 NO EXCEPTION!
 If you have a NASCAR Charger or Learner’s Permit, your release is on file with NASCAR Memberships.

 3. In any given year all drivers must hold a current, valid, fully paid NASCAR License.
 All pit crew entering the infield must hold a current, valid, fully paid NASCAR License.
 Crew members without Licenses are strictly forbidden from entering the infield at any time.
 Failure, by drivers to ensure that their crew are licensed will result in a possible loss of points and purse for the race.
 It is strongly recommended that any persons entering the live track area make themselves aware of the safety rules as set out in the NASCAR rules handbook.